clplucian/DigitalWorld/content/digital_info/_index.md

 ---
-We offer professional SEO services that help websites rise in rank on Google and other search engines — even when it comes to
-<span class="font-weight-extra-bold"> highly competitive keywords.</span> A sound search engine marketing plan that
-includes SEO is essential to increasing your website’s visibility.</p>
+We offer professional SEO services that help websites rise in rank on Google and other search engines — even when it comes to **highly competitive keywords.** A sound search engine marketing plan that includes SEO is essential to increasing your website’s visibility.